thethiny/MK11-PackageExtractor/README.md

   - [ ] Zlib Compression
   - [x] Convert XXX into UPK
   - [ ] Replace automatic Compressed Segments count calculation with with other method relying on the sizes and max_limit
-  - [ ] Remove the seekg section in mk11file.cpp since it's not needed anymore (unverified)
+  - [x] Remove the seekg section in mk11file.cpp since it's not needed anymore (untested)
   - [ ] Rely on decompressed size since compression is not always there
   - [ ] Change behavior of extraction so that it is based on Data Decompressed Offset instead of First Come First Extract
-  - [ ] Rename Extra Package to PSFData
+  - [x] Rename Extra Package to PSFData

 # How to build